Darcy's law of yield stress fluids on a treelike network: B. KPP equation

-where we implicitly defined the linear operator $\mathcal{L}$ and in the last equality we iterated the linear equation to obtain a formal solution starting from the initial condition.
-The advantage of the formulation in terms of the shifted quantity $\tilde{r}_{\qhat}^{(s)}(x; z)$ is that it involves a linear operator $\mathcal{L}$ independent of $\hat{q}$.
-In the limit $\qhat \to \infty$, the operator $\mathcal{L}$ acts as a projector on its largest eigenvector (assuming a gap is present).
-This can be easily identified taking the derivative of Eq.~\eqref{eq:wminrec} with respect to $x$, which shows
+where we denoted as $\mathcal{L}^{\hat q}$ the $\hat q$-th matrix power of $\mathcal{L}$ and in the last equality we used \eqref{eq:rqlin_app}.
+In the limit $\qhat \to \infty$, $\mathcal{L}$ acts as a projector on the eigenspace with largest eigenvalues.
+Taking the derivative of Eq.~\eqref{eq:wminrec} with respect to $x'$, we obtain

+which shows that $w_{\rm min}'(x')$ is an eigenvector with eigenvalue $1$.
+We also have $-w_{\rm min}'(x')>0$, as it corresponds to the probability density of the minimum.
+Since $\mathcal{L}(x', x'')>0$, Perron-Frobenius theorem ensures that it corresponds to the largest eigenvalues which equals $1$.
+Therefore, without further knowledge of the full spectrum of $\mathcal{L}$, we know that the remaining eigenvectors lie inside the unit circle.
+We can thus expand the initial condition on the eigenvectors as

+where the first term contains the components on the leading eigenvector and $R(x'; x)$ stays for the remainder.
+The repeated application of $\mathcal{L}$ projects on $w'_{\rm min}(x') $ and thus

-In other words, the probability distribution function of the fluctuations around the minimum is an eigenvector.
-However, since the operator $\mathcal{L}$ is not self-adjoint, in order to compute the projector on the eigenvector in \eqref{eq:wmineigen}, we need to determine the corresponding left eigenvector $\ell_{\rm min}(x)$.
-We introduce the standard scalar product between two functions $\ell(x)$ and $r(x)$ as
+where we used \eqref{eq:mqr} and in the last equality we performed the integration over $x'$ using that $-w'_{\rm min}(x')$ is a normalised probability density.
+Thus, the large$-\hat{q}$ asymptotic behavior $m_{\hat{q}}(x)$ is given by the coefficient $A(x)$ in \eqref{eq:rexpansion}.
+However, since the operator $\mathcal{L}$ is not self-adjoint, in order to compute the projector on the eigenvector in \eqref{eq:wmineigen}, we need to determine the left eigenvector $\ell_{\rm min}(x')$ corresponding to $w'_{\rm min}(x')$, which satisfies